Telegram Channel Analytics: Track Performance Like a Pro

 Review your most successful posts:

-- Export or note your top 10 posts by views
+- Export or note your top 10 posts by views and by forward rate

 - Identify common patterns:

-- Topics that resonate
+- Topics that consistently resonate

-- Formats that work (text, image, video)
+- Formats that work (text, image, video, links)

-- Lengths that perform best
+- Post lengths that perform best

 - Posting times with highest engagement

-- Create more content following these patterns
+- Create more content following these patterns – don’t just guess what works

 Learn from Underperformers